opencloud-eu/ios-sdk/doc/A-fresh-start.md

     2. [Sharing / Actions](#sharing-actions)

 ## A fresh start
-This document explores ideas and concepts for a rewrite of the ownCloud client for iOS.
+This document explores ideas and concepts for a rewrite of the OpenCloud client for iOS.

 ## Proposal of a modern architecture
 The new architecture I'd like to propose consists of two parts: